kshedden/pandas/doc/source/io.rst

 .. _io.sas:

-The top-level function ``read_sas`` currently can only read SAS xport (.XPT) format files.
-These files only contain two value types: ASCII text and double precision numeric values.
+The top-level function ``read_sas`` currently can read (but not write) SAS xport (.XPT) format files.
+Pandas cannot currently handle SAS7BDAT files.
+XPORT files only contain two value types: ASCII text and double precision numeric values.
 There is no automatic type conversion to integers, dates, or categoricals.
+By default the whole file is read and returned as a ``DataFrame``.
 Specify a ``chunksize`` or use ``iterator=True`` to obtain an ``XportReader`` object for incrementally reading the file.
-The ``XportReader`` object also has attributes that contain some additional information about the file and its variables.
-There is currently no support for writing SAS files.
+The ``XportReader`` object also has attributes that contain additional information about the file and its variables.

+Read a SAS XPORT file:

+    df = pd.read_sas('sas_xport.xpt')

+Obtain an iterator and read an XPORT file 100,000 lines at a time:

+    rdr = pd.read_sas('sas_xport.xpt', chunk=100000)
+    for chunk in rdr:
+        do_something(chunk)

 Performance Considerations
 --------------------------